 THE FLOUNDER

-Purchase from Blackwater Press, Bookshop.org, Amazon, or Barnes and Noble.
+Purchase from Blackwater Press, Amazon, Barnes and Noble, or Bookshop.org.

 Their world in constant flux, the characters in The Flounder struggle with impending mortality, economic precarity, and the mysteries of their own desires.
 An elderly woman and the neighbor children she’s befriended contemplate ending the life of her ill husband, a newly married couple struggles with infidelity on a trip to France, a grandson watches as his recalcitrant grandfather provokes an armed robber.